Nina Dobrev, Orlando Bloom Not Dating, Hooking Up [Debunked]

 “There must’ve been love in the air in LA, because Orlando and Nina looked like that wasn’t the first time they’d taken a sweet walk together,” the report said.

-Although it would be fun to speculate that Dobrev and Bloom went on a date after the premiere, Gossip Cop noted that the two were actually with their manager Aleen Keshishian.
+Although it would be fun to speculate that Dobrev and Bloom went on a date after the premiere, Gossip Cop noted that the two were actually with their manager, Aleen Keshishian.
 Given that Dobrev and Bloom share the same manager, it’s inevitable that the two will be occasionally seen together, sparking dating rumors.
 The same thing happened to Selena Gomez, who was also managed by Keshishian.

-The website held that Dobrev and Bloom did not look “extra friendly” and “pretty cozy”, pointing out that the two were not even next to each other in that supposedly “sweet walk” photo the paps took after the premiere.
+The website held that Dobrev and Bloom did not look “extra friendly” and “pretty cozy,” pointing out that the two were not even next to each other in that supposedly “sweet walk” photo the paps took after the premiere.

 Even though Gossip Cop has already debunked rumors of Nina Dobrev and Orlando Bloom dating, several insiders keep insisting that there is something going on between the two.
 Earlier today, a source told People that Dobrev and Bloom are “hanging out romantically.”